-The EEOICPA was passed in 2000.
-It provides compensation to workers who became ill as a result of their employment manufacturing nuclear weapons in the USA, as well as their spouses, children, and grandchildren.
-General Electric Company (Ohio) EEOICPA coverage is available for qualified former Workers and their families.
+The EEOICPA was passed in 2000 and provides compensation to workers who became ill as a result of their employment at GE Evendale.
+EEOICPA coverage is available for qualified former workers and their families.

 Here, we have compiled publicly available information and documentation about the facilities covered by the Act to clarify how their activities relate to the Energy Employees Occupational Illness Compensation Program Act.